 Field-driven blending and co-fermentation are at the core of every bottle.
 Our small-lot blends showcase grapes from notable but often overlooked vineyards—bringing together the best of Sonoma and beyond.
 Unique partnerships allow us to explore how different varietals work together, accentuating each other’s best characteristics to create wines as richly layered as they are approachable.

 In a world and industry so measured and so exact, we’ve chosen to embrace the beauty and nuance in imperfection.
-In short, we’re taking a turn off the beaten path, journeying far from the expected, and exploring fantastic new blends and embracing new and old-world winemaking techniques.
+In short, we’re taking a turn off the beaten path, journeying far from the expected, and exploring fantastic new blends, and embracing new and old-world winemaking techniques.

 In 2020, when Glen Ellen became the permanent home of Abbot’s Passage, we inherited something exceedingly rare: an old-growth vineyard populated exclusively by a 1940 planting of Zinfandel vines.
 Our goal was to breathe new life and a fresh perspective into this historic vineyard by crossing the vines, in a technique known as grafting, with new varietals like Mourvèdre, Carignan, and Petit Sirah.
 The resulting vines are one-of-a-kind.
 Completely unique to Abbot’s Passage.
 We’re evolving our vineyard and its palette not in the lab, but in the fields themselves.
-We look forward to what this vineyard will bare in future vintages.
-Stay tuned...
+We look forward to what this vineyard will bear in future vintages.
+Stay tuned…

 Treasures we found.
 Tokens that found us.
 Brands we return to time and time again.
 New pieces we discovered on our recent travels.
-Whether they come to us from across the road or the across the country, we like to know the artisan and story behind each product.
+Whether they come to us from across the road or across the country, we like to know the artisan and story behind each product.